bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/09_3_P2SH_CSV.md

 const signatureHash = tx.hashForSignature(0, redeemScript, hashType)
 ```

-There are two ways the redeem the funds, Alice after the timelock expiry or Alice and Bob at any time.
+There are two ways the redeem the funds, alice_1 after the timelock expiry or alice_1 and bob_1 at any time.
 We control which branch of the script we want to run by ending our unlocking script with a boolean value.

 First branch: {Alice's signature} OP_TRUE